strimzi/strimzi-kafka-bridge/README.md

 * _x-opt-bridge.offset_ : the message offset inside the partition;
 * _x-opt-bridge.key_ : the message key (used to determine the partition at sending time);

+The AMQP client can also specifies filters for reading from a specific partition starting at specific offset.
+The symbol for filters are :

+* rhiot.io:partition-filter:uint : the topic partition from which reading messages;
+* rhiot.io:partition-offset:ulong : the starting offset for reading inside the specified partition;

+If the client specifies partition but not the offset, then the bridge will consume messages starting from the last committed offset on the specified partition.

 More information about receiver flow are available in the wiki [here](https://github.com/ppatierno/amqp-kafka-bridge/wiki/Receiver)

 ## Supported AMQP clients